 I am here to tell you that making chili in a pressure cooker is easy and made in one pot.
 That means less clean-up and an easy meal for your family.
-You will start by using the sauté function on your slow cooker.
+You will start by using the sauté function on your insta pot.
 Turn it to the high setting and let it heat up.
 Once it is heated add the olive oil.
 Once the pressure cooker heats the oil add beef and let it sit for a few minutes and brown on the bottom.
 From there you will break the meat apart and continue to sauté until the meat is browned.
 Drain the meat of any fat and set the meat aside.

 Add 1 additional Tablespoon of olive oil and the garlic and onion and cook for 1 minute.
 Add the bell pepper and jalapeño and all of the spices and continue to sauté until the bell pepper is tender.
 Add the ground beef back in and 1/2 a cup of beef both.
 Use your spoon to deglaze the Instant Pot, making sure to scrape away all of the browned bits of food.
 This helps to ensure that your food doesn’t burn during the pressure cooking phase.

 Add the broth, beans and the tomatoes and seal the lid.
 Make sure not to stir as you want the tomatoes and beans on the top.
 Set your Instant Pot to Manual High Setting for 5 minutes, doing a quick release once it is done.
 Carefully open the lid and give it a stir.